 What is prostate cancer screening? — Prostate cancer screening is a way in which doctors check the prostate gland for signs of cancer.
 In men, this gland sits below the bladder and in front of the rectum.
 It forms a ring around the urethra, the tube that carries urine out of the body (figure 1).
 (Women do not have a prostate gland.)

-Most experts recommend that each man work with his doctor to decide whether screening is right for him.
+Most experts recommend that each man work with his doctor or nurse to decide whether screening is right for him.
 In most cases, men should start discussing prostate cancer screening around the age of 50.
+Men with risk factors for prostate cancer (such as black men or men with a family history of prostate cancer) might want to begin screening at age 40 to 45.
 Most doctors recommend against screening for men age 70 or older, or for men with serious health problems.

 To make matters more confusing, different studies draw different conclusions about the benefits of prostate cancer screening.
 One big study found that screening lowers the risk of dying from prostate cancer.
 Another big study found that it does not.

 What are the drawbacks to getting screened? — PSA tests have 2 main drawbacks:

 ●PSA tests sometimes give "false positives," meaning they indicate cancer when there is no cancer.
 This can lead to unneeded worry and to further tests – including one test (a biopsy) that can be briefly painful.